Quantum computation of conical intersections on a programmable superconducting quantum processor

-Very recently, several efforts have been made to develop quantum algorithms to simultaneously solve the active space problem and optimize molecular orbitals (OO) in either state-specific\cite{sokolov2020quantum,mizukami2020orbital,tilly2021reduced,bierman2023improving,de2023complete} or state-average formalism \cite{Yalouz_2021,Fitzpatrick_2022,Omiya_2022,deCracia_2023}, which are often referred to as (state-average) orbital-optimized VQE (OO-VQE).
+Very recently, several efforts have been made to develop quantum algorithms to simultaneously solve the active space problem and optimize molecular orbitals (MOs) in either state-specific\cite{sokolov2020quantum,mizukami2020orbital,tilly2021reduced,bierman2023improving,de2023complete} or state-average formalism\cite{Yalouz_2021,Fitzpatrick_2022,omiya2022analytical,de2023complete}, which are often referred to as (state-average) orbital-optimized VQE (OO-VQE).
 Besides, algorithms for energy gradients and nonadiabatic couplings were also developed\cite{omiya2022analytical,Yalouz_2022}, which are essential for performing nonadiabatic molecular dynamics near conical intersections.
-Despite these efforts, it is still very challenging to implement SA-CASSCF based on VQE (VQE-SA-CASSCF) on NISQ quantum device.
-Because unlike VQE for a single electronic state, SA-CASSCF typically requires to solve the Schr\"{o}dinger equation for multiple states many times sequentially in order to update the molecular orbitals until convergence.
+Despite these algorithmic efforts, it is still very challenging to implement SA-CASSCF based on VQE (VQE-SA-CASSCF) on NISQ devices.
+One of the major challenge is that unlike VQE for a single electronic state, SA-CASSCF typically requires to solve the Schr\"{o}dinger equation for multiple electronic states within the active space many times sequentially in order to update the molecular orbitals until convergence.
 This puts a stringent requirement for the gate fidelity and coherence time of quantum hardware.
-To the best of knowledge, albeit with its importance for studying nonadiabatic photochemical processes, successful applications of VQE-SA-CASSCF to conical intersections have not been reported on real quantum devices yet.
+To the best of our knowledge, despite its importance in the study of nonadiabatic photochemical processes, successful applications of VQE-SA-CASSCF to conical intersections have not yet been reported on real quantum devices.

-In this work, we report the first successful implementation of VQE-SA-CASSCF on a superconducting quantum processor, and the applications to conical intersections of two prototypical molecules - ethylene (\ce{C2H4}) and triatomic hydrogen (\ce{H3}).
-Parameterized quantum circuits (PQCs) derived from UCCSD (unitary coupled-cluster singles and doubles)\cite{mcclean2017hybrid} and qubit-ADAPT (adaptive derivative-assembled problem-tailored)\cite{Grimsley_2019,Tang_2021} ans\"{a}tze were employed for \ce{C2H4} and \ce{H3}, respectively.
-We show that VQE-SA-CASSCF can reproduce conical intersections for these molecules thorough a combination of different strategies, including improving the stability of quantum hardware, reducing the depth of variational circuits, grouping Pauli terms to minimize measurements, and applying appropriate error mitigation (EM).
+In this Letter, we report the first successful realization of VQE-SA-CASSCF on a programmable superconducting quantum processor and its applications to conical intersections of two prototypical molecules - ethylene (\ce{C2H4}) and triatomic hydrogen (\ce{H3}).
+We show that VQE-SA-CASSCF can reproduce conical intersections for these molecules thorough a combination of different strategies, including improving the stability of quantum hardware, reducing the depth of variational circuits, grouping Pauli terms to minimize measurements, and using error mitigation (EM) techniques.
 These results provide a foundation for studying conical intersections of more complex systems using quantum computers in the future.